DuncanRitchie/DuncanRitchie.github.io/README.md

 Some examples of how I’ve kept the site looking decent across browsers:
 * Browsers that don’t support intersection observers can’t do the scrolling effects on the photos and text-wrapping, so on such browsers I’ve made the photos float statically beside the text.
 * Browsers that don’t support the WebP image format get Jpeg and PNG fallbacks.
+* The downward arrow next to the nav menus changes colour on hover.
+For modern browsers, this is achieved through CSS masking; but for older browsers (ie, IE) I’m swapping a separate image in.
 * One of my favourite things about my original site, and it’s true for the redesign too, is that everything appears even if you don’t have JavaScript.
 In fact, the redesign works better without JavaScript than the original did, because there are no longer any buttons (such as for toggling nav menus) that need the scripting.
 This is in contrast with all the web projects I’ve showcased on code.html — especially the React work, which doesn’t even display without JavaScript!

 Here is a screenshot without JavaScript: